bayegaspard/OpenSetPerf/src/main/README.md

     - Dataset - This is a hyperparameter that selects which dataset to use.
 Currently can only be "Payload_data_CICIDS2017" or "Payload_data_UNSW"
     - SchedulerStepSize - This states the number of epochs that are run with the current learning rate before it is reduced.
     - SchedulerStep - This is the multiplier for the leaerning rate every `SchedulerStepSize` epochs.
+    - ApplyPrelimSoft - Not used any more, but it applies a thresholded softmax and only uses OOD if that value is less than the threshold.
+    - ItemLogitData - Saves the final logits and labels for those logits in `Saves/items.csv`
+    - SaveBatchData - Saves the values and distances from each bach for further study.
+    - Var_filtering_threshold - Threshold for the var filtering method.
+This can either be a single value or a pair of values in an array, if it is a pair, the known values are the ones that fall outside of the range.
+    - Experimental_bitConvolution - A side project to use 2 dimentional convolutions over the bits instead of 1 dimentional convolutions over the bytes.